Offending Angels

-Offending Angels is a 2000 British romantic comedy film directed by Andrew Rajan and written by Tim Moyler and Andrew Rajan.
-The film also produced by Andrew Rajan.
+Offending Angels is a 2000 British romantic comedy film directed by Andrew Rajan and written by Tim Moyler and Andrew Rajan, and produced by Rajan.

 Plot summary

-Sam and Baggy are two non-committal slackers who wield their time away with nonsensical affairs while dreaming of greater things in life.
+Sam and Baggy are two non-committal slackers who waste their time on nonsensical pursuits while dreaming of greater things in life.
 Paris and Zeke are two guardian angels who confront them with plans for change.
 Paris is a former dolphin, while Zeke is a former squirrel.